Bomma-Pranay/Bomma-Pranay/README.md

 Here are some ideas to get you started:
 -->

 A Mathematics and Art lover which led me to Data Science and Visualization.
 I am interested in solving real-world problems using Data that help improve our decisions & lives.
 Currently, learning & working on some cool Data Science projects.
-I believe that with the help of Data Science, there are infinite possibilities for innovations like we had at the time of Industrial Revolution & Computer boom.
+I believe that with the help of Data Science, there are infinite possibilities for innovations.
 I am really excited to witness and be a part of it.
-I also love to write, teach and I am a constant learner.
+I also love to teach and I am a constant learner.

 <!--- 🔭 I’m currently working on NLP-->
 - 🌱 I’m currently learning CNNs